linnykoleh/Spring/Notes.md

 ```

 - When defining a `BeanPostProcessor` using an `@Bean` annotated method,
   it is recommended that the method is static, in order for the post-processor to be  instantiated early in the Spring context creation process.
+ 	- The `static` modifier allows a method to be called without creating its containing configuration class as an instance.
+	- It is necessary when beans will get initialized early in the container lifecycle.
+	- It avoids triggering other parts of the configuration at that point of definition.
+	- They will never get intercepted by the container, not even within `@Configuration` classes.

 ## Initializing beans priority